Best Skinning Knife Reviews – A Buyer’s Guide for 2017

 Buck Knives are very much in demand these days, and when hunters buy skinning knife online, the 113 Ranger is usually one of those they look for.

 The 1/8 420HC steel drop point blade is razor sharp, and with a total length of 7 ¼ inches and just 5.2 ounces, is more than capable of handling an assortment of cutting jobs.

 The American Walnut Handle keeps the knife together, and it is matched by the leather sheath that is superior to most of the other sheaths that are bundled with most skinning knives.
 There’s a lanyard hole that is as functional as it is aesthetically pleasing, and you get the usual Buck lifetime warranty.

 The 113 has some similarities with the Vanguard and it gets the job done insofar as skinning is concerned, and it’s effective for other cutting and slicing chores as well.
 Size wise the 113 is just right, small enough to hold comfortably but not too small it’s brittle.

 The knife is full tang and the grip is solid enough you’ll feel confident it’s not going to slip off your hands.
 Just like its predecessors, the handle scales are constructed from Dymondwood, and it gives the knife a wood-like appearance.
 Grip wise the handle is strong and the blade as mentioned earlier, is as sharp as they come.

-The 113 is a very capable skinning knife and cleans deer, rabbit, squirrel and other game with ease, but at the same time it is versatile enough to be used as an everyday knife.
+The 113 is a very capable skinning knife and cleans deer, rabbit, squirrel and other game with ease, but at the same time it is versatile enough to be used as an everyday knife, be it on a running event or fishing in a kayak.
 Whether it’s cleaning game or wood carving, the 113 gets it done.